Becoming a sperm donor

 3. At your second appointment you’ll give blood and urine samples to test for transmittable diseases, meet our Counsellor and complete the consent forms.

 4. A week later we'll let you know if you meet our criteria and book your first donation.

 5. All donations are held in quarantine for 3 months, after which you'll have your last appointment that will include a blood and urine test.
-If all is clear then your sperm are ready to use and you will be compensated up to the permitted legal amount.
+If all is clear then your sperm are ready to use and you will be compensated £35 per visit in line with HFEA guidance.

 - Your legal responsibilities as a donor

 If you donate through Complete Fertility you will not be legally responsible for any child born as a result of your donation.

 Sperm donors need to be healthy 18 to 45 year old men.